LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 <h5 style="text-align: right">Jacopo Dapueto s4345255 </h5>

 </br></br>
-In this assignment we have mapped the **SIR model** into a network.
-First, the SIR model has been applied to a small network, *Karate Club Graph*, then, it is applied with a large network,*Facebook Circles*, that is the one of the other assignments.
+In this assignment we implemented the **SIR epidemic model** and simulated on different networks: *The Karate Club Graph* and *Facebook dataset* already used in the last assignment.
-The SIR model simplify the mathematical modeling of infectious diseases.
-We have 3 different states:
+The SIR model simplify the mathematical modeling of infectious diseases by identifying 3 different states that a node:

 - **Susceptible (S)**.
 The healthy individuals, who have not yet contacted the virus.
 - **Infectious (I)**.
 Contagious individuals who have contacted the virus and hence they can infects other individuals.